asedova/ExaBio/README.md

 This section discusses the data for this project.

 ## Compute
-We intend to use various ORNL compute resources such as Summit, CADES, etc.
+We intend to use various ORNL compute resources such as Summit, CADES, DGX, Raptor etc.

 ## Software
 Here are the links/refs to the software that we intend to use as part of this project.